jbrakensiek/Keller/README.md

 ## Acknowledgments

 The authors acknowledge the [Texas Advanced Computing Center](http://www.tacc.utexas.edu) (TACC)  at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.
+We thank Andrzej Kisielewicz for valuable comments on an earlier version of the manuscript.
 We thank William Cooperman for helpful discussions on a previous attempt at programming simulations to study the half-integral case.
 We thank Xinyu Wu for making this collaboration possible.